daily Broadcast

 The teacher says, “I’m going to impart wisdom and build character.”
 And the lover says, “The issues of the heart in my family, beginning with me, have got to be done God’s way.”

-But let me give you the four steps of application because I think many of you, if you’re like me, I didn’t grow up in a Christian home, I didn’t read the Bible until I was eighteen, a lot of this is foreign.
+I have four specific steps I’d like you to take because I think many of you, if you’re like me, I didn’t grow up in a Christian home, I didn’t read the Bible until I was eighteen, a lot of this is foreign.

 Application.
 Four points.
 How to become the dad your kids need you to be.
 Number one, It must begin with your thinking, so you start to think the way God thinks about being a father instead of how you were raised.